Topos¶

 Each file gets a verdict per quality generator.
 You always see which generator is the problem, not a single blended number.

-Topos measures code along the three independent quality generators and maps them to an 8-element evaluation lattice:
+Topos measures code along the four independent quality generators and maps them to a 16-element evaluation lattice: